Here's What Indiana Pacers Star T.J. Warren Tweeted On Friday That Went Viral

-Here's What Former Phoenix Suns And Current Indiana Pacers Star T.J.
-Warren Tweeted On Friday That Went Viral
+Check Out Simple Tweet That Goes Viral From Former Phoenix Suns And Current Indiana Pacers Star

 T.J.
 Warren sent out a Tweet on Friday.
 Warren is currently on the Indiana Pacers, and played for the Phoenix Suns for five seasons to start his NBA career.